-The Capatian dynasty was founded by Hugh Capet in 987.
+The Capatian dynasty was founded by Hugh Capet (987).
 Louis IX or St. Lousis ruled from 1226-70.
-His mother served as regent and was an important adviser even after tecregency entered.
-Louis X (1289-1316) was known as "the Headstrong."
+His mother served as regent and was an important adviser even after the regency ended.
+Louis X (1289-1316) was known as 'the Headstrong'.
 He was the eldest son of Philip IV.
 He inherited Champagne and Navarre from his mother Joan.
 He was the first French king in 12 generations to die without a son to suceed him.
-(His posthumous son John lived only a few days.
+(His posthumous son John lived only a few days.)
 Although he ruled only a few years, he was the first French monarch to call assemblies to authorize royal taxes.
+French kings would rule France through Capet's male bloodline (987 to 1792) and after the Revolution from 1814-48.
+The branches of the Capetian dynasty which ruled after 1328 are generally given the specific branch names of Valois and Bourbon.

 The Valois dynasty was founded by Philip VI in 1328.
 Louis XI (1423-1483) was the eldest son of Charles VII and Marie d'Anjou.
 Louis was born in Bourges on July 3, 1423.
 His father's political prospects were at a low point.
 As a boy, he was brought in the desolate Loches castle.
 Louis did not get on well with his father.
 At Louis' birth the English controlled western Frabce and the Duke of Burgandy the north.
 Joan of Arc's appearnce and a treaty with Burgandy helped expel the English.
 As Dauphin he was nomally responsible for Dauphiné.
 He became involuntarily involved in a plot against his father aneventually had to flee France.
 His reign was mixed, but he undeniably strengthed what was a weak monarchy.
 Louis XII (1498-1515) was one of the kings who worked with Cardinal Richelieu, the villian in the The Three Muskateers.
 He was at the time styled "Father of His People".
 Modern historians have been less kind who described him asprematurely aged, sickely, and with a medicore intelligence.
 Louis was born at Blois on June 27, 1462.
 He was the son of Charles, Duke of Orleans and Charles and Mary of Cleeces.
 He experienced a stormy youth.
 He had to marry Jeanne (Joan) of France, the pious but ugly daughter of Louis XI in 1476.